Biological-and-Precision-Psychiatry/Using-the-Danish-Registers/server_export/DST-server-export.md

   we need to mention here
 - [ ] Review the guideline from NCRR for things that we need to mention here

+## Guidelines for behaviour on the DST servers

+1. There are two ways to “exit” the servers:
+    1. If you *sign out* from the servers your user interface is reset;
+        it is like closing your computer.
+When you boot-up you computer you have to open programs again; when you *sign in* to the servers after a *sign out* you similarly have to open all programs again.
+    2. If you *disconnect* from the servers it is like putting your (Windows) computer to sleep (DK: Slumre).
+When you boot up again your programs are still running and your can continue work right away.
+On the DST servers the use of *disconnect* entails a big risk so use it sparingly—see further below.
+2. Ensure that you have an up-to-date entry in `Workdata/708237/README.txt`
+3. Ensure that you have a *home* or *personal* folder:
+    `Workdata/708237/INIT` where `INIT` are your unique server-wide initials.
+4. Only ever execute programs or edit files in your home folder.
+You are not allowed to change (add, remove or modify) anything (e.g. files, settings) outside of your home folder.
+Technically all users have unrestricted access to read *and* write to all folders so you need to be very careful that you don’t (even accidentally) change a setting or file in another users home folder or in the common/joint folders.
+5. If your want to look at a file located in another users home folder, just copy the file(s) or the containing folder to a place in your home folder and look at it there.
+If you accidentally change something it is only your local copy that you change.
+    1. A common problem is that **RStudio** will place `.Rhistory` files if you execute commands in other users folders.
+You may not see these files if you do not ask to see them, but the user whose folder you were working in will see that their setup has changed.
+Worse still, by executing commands in another users home folder you may change derived files, or you may change the time stamp on files that may have consequences.
+6. We strongly advice that you use a folder and file structure similar to that under `RHBC`, `CSG` and many other users.
+A common organization makes it easy for us all to navigate the different projects, learn from each other and help each other.
+7. Always open a task-manager and choose the User-pane so you can
+    1.  check the server load in terms of memory and CPU
+    2.  ensure that you don’t use too much memory or CPU resources
+8. As a rule of thumb you should never use more than X.X Gb of memory (or use less if the load is high) or more than 10% CPU.
+If the memory is exhausted essentially all users will experience that they programs freeze and all or most running jobs will terminate with error (e.g., some version of “failed to allocate memory…”)
+9. One of the biggest sins is loading a lot of data into memory and then *disconnect*’ing from the servers.
+This essentially means that you unnecessarily block a big portion of memory that other users then cannot use and you prevent them from running their analyses.
+    Before using *disconnect* rather than *sign out* ensure that you have released all memory (you can see this from the task manager).
+    In **RStudio** this is easily achieved by restarting the **R**-process: `Session` -\> `Restart R` or use `ctrl-shift F10`.
+10. A valid use of *disconnect* is when you have a long-running job such as a big-data statistical analysis or, say, a bootstrap simulation.
+    Then you *disconnect* the server and let the job run so that you can check in later and retrieve the results when the job is done.
+Before initiating the job, make sure that only the relevant data are loaded and other non-relevant **R** processes have been closed or restarted.

+### If you use **R** or **Rstudio** on the DST servers

+1. Initiate RStudio projects.
+This is the first thing you do after making a folder for your new project.
+This will generate a `<name_of_your_project>.Rproj` file.
+Whenever you login to the registers and want to work in the project simply double-click on the `Rproj` file to open RStudio and you are ready to work in the correct folder.
+2. Before working change the following settings by going to `Tools`-\>`Global options`.
+    1. Under **Workspace** you
+        1.  remove the tick-mark for
+            `Restore .RData into workspace at startup:`
+        2.  and set `Save workspace to .RData on exit:` to **Never**.
+    2. Under **History** you
+        1.  removed the tick-mark for
+            `Always save history (even when not saving .RData)`
+3. The DST servers are re-booted every night between Sunday and Monday which clears all your RStudio settings.
+The first time every week you login to the DST servers and open RStudio, you have to change these settings again.
+4. These settings are necessary because any saved `.RData` files can be extremely big an take up a lot of file space which we pay big money for, they are the number one method to shoot yourself in the foot, screw up your analyses or in a best case scenario just make your analyses impossible to replicate.
+You also want to avoid populating the world with unnecessary `.Rhistory` files.
+5. Use relative paths within the project and absolute paths outside of the project, e.g., absolute paths to raw data files.
+6. Never use `setwd` to set a working directory.
+This is all handled by the RStudio project.
+7. Some users think that it is a good idea to use `gc()` (for garbage collection) but that relies on a misunderstanding.
+The role of `gc()` is to release memory to the system that is no longer used to objects in **R**, but **R** continuously runs `gc()` itself and explicitly calling `gc()` rarely speeds up this process significantly.

 # Flow diagram